Lut99/parse-args-values/README.md

 For a complete overview of what the library has to offer, check the [wiki](https://github.com/Lut99/parse-args-values/wiki) page.

 ## Dependencies
-The Parse Args Values library doesn't depend on anything.
-It is, however, designed to work with the [Parse Args](https://github.com/Lut99/parse-args) library.
+The Parse Args library only depends on the [`Parse Args`](https://github.com/Lut99/parse-args) library.
+It will automatically be pulled and compiled if you use cargo.

 ## Contribution
 Do you have a suggestion, bugfix or something you don't like?
 Let it know by creating an issues in the [issues](https://github.com/Lut99/parse-args-values/issues) page, and we'll look into it as soon as we can.